grscheller/grok-typescript/Notes.md

 See [JS Syntax](https://en.wikipedia.org/wiki/JavaScript_syntax) for non-trivial examples of JS syntax.

-TypeScript (TS) is an open-source superset of JavaScript developed by Microsoft.
+TypeScript (TS) is an open-source super set of JavaScript developed by Microsoft.
 TS adds static typing via optional type annotations to JS.
 It is designed for the development of large applications and compiles down to JS.
 All JS programs are syntactically valid TypeScript, but they can